gcoter/magic-the-gathering-python/README.md

 - [ ] An AI must be able to simulate a tree of possible upcoming actions (this is necessary for planning and finding the best action)
 - [ ] Cards should be easy to import from public databases (such as https://mtgjson.com/downloads/all-files/)
 - [ ] It must be easy to filter cards to create decks with given constraints

+## Experiments
+One of the main goals of this project is to implement Machine Learning based AIs for Magic The Gathering.
+We have been running experiments, trying different models and strategies.
+You can see the latest results [here](docs/experiments.md).